JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 ![](healthcare1.png)

-Listed here are some of the key attributes of interest for the case study, these include facility_id, age_group, patient disposition, diagnosis description, severity of illness, and risk of mortality.
+Here's a list of some of the key attributes of interest for the case study:

+facility_id,

+age_group,

+patient disposition,

+diagnosis description,

+severity of illness, and risk of mortality.

 We will closely evaluate these (and others) in the case study as we work to understand what factors impact the length of stay and related costs.